Utility Equipment Parts, LLC

 The Telescopic Lift

-Picture of a JLG Lift, image via JLG
+Picture of a JLG Lift, image from JLG

-John Grove and Paul Shockey teamed up again to start Condor Industries and began manufacturing self-propelled, telescoping, hydraulic aerial ‘cherry-picker’ style lifts.
+John Grove and Paul Shockey teamed up again to start Condor Industries and began manufacturing self-propelled, telescoping, hydraulic aerial lift aka a‘cherry-picker.’
 Condor Industries was later renamed JLG Industries (John L. Grove).
-JLG produced products and designs which included innovations such as
+JLG produced products and designs which included innovations such as:

 • mounting lifts on track-driven frames